Understand progress during the assignment

 Image: practice question

-1. The colored bar at the top of Practice shows students how many questions they need to get right to master the topic.
-When students answer questions correctly, they'll move up through four levels to mastery.
+1. The colored bar at the top of Practice shows you how many questions you need to get right to master the topic.
+When you answer questions correctly, you'll move up through four levels to mastery.

 Getting a question wrong

-1. When students get a question wrong, their scores do not go down.
-Instead, they enter a "frozen" mode.
-Once they answer three questions correctly in a row, they'll be able to return to normal Practice.
+1. When you get a question wrong, your score does not go down.
+Instead, you'll enter a "frozen" mode.
+Once you answer two questions correctly in a row, they'll be able to return to normal Practice.

 In the example above, the student got a question wrong, which put them into frozen mode.
-The student then got two more questions wrong while frozen before getting one right.
-If the student gets the next two question correct, they will return to normal Practice.
+The student then got one question correct while frozen.
+If the student gets the one more question correct, they will return to normal Practice.

-2. When a student gets a question wrong, the "Show Hint" option appears.
-By clicking this option, students can review the topic's lesson before trying to answer the next question.
-Correctly answered questions that are submitted after viewing a hint are not counted towards the 3-in-a-row.
-If students use a hint to answer their question, they will be prompted to try again without using hint.
+2. If you get a question wrong, the "Show Hint" option appears.
+By clicking this option, you can review the topic's lesson before trying to answer the next question.

 View mastery level per topic

-In a Practice assignment or learning pathway, students will be able to see their mastery level on each topic.
+In a Practice assignment or learning pathway, you will be able to see your mastery level on each topic.
 The goal for students is to achieve a mastery score of 100 on each topic and see a green circle with a checkmark!

 In the example above, the student has mastered "What Does the Adjective the Adjective Describe?"